Careers360 Logo

 Answer:

 In India, the shapes of altars used for household rituals were squares and circles.
-Other shapes like rectangles, triangles, trapeziums, pyramids and rectangles were used in public worship.
+Other shapes like rectangles, triangles, trapeziums, pyramids, and rectangles were used in public worship.
 In ancient times, a Hindu home was required to have three fires burning at three different altars.
 The three altars were to be of the same area but different shapes.
-Hence, in ancient India, square and circles shapes of altars were used for household rituals.
+Hence, in ancient India, square and circular shapes of altars were used for household rituals.

-The number of interwoven isosceles triangles in Sriyantra (in the Atharvaveda) is:
+Question:14 The number of interwoven isosceles triangles in Sriyantra (in the Atharvaveda) is:

 (A) Seven